Chapter 4723-4 Standards of Practice Relative to Registered Nurse or Licensed Practical Nurse

 (3) The nurse maintains documentation satisfactory to the board of meeting the requirements set forth in paragraphs (D)(1) and (D)(2) of this rule.

-4723-4-06 Standards of nursing practice promoting client safety.
+Rule 4723-4-06 | Standards of nursing practice promoting patient safety.

-(B) At all times when a certified nurse-midwife, certified nurse practitioner, certified registered nurse anesthetist, or clinical nurse specialist is providing direct nursing care to a client, the nurse shall display the applicable title or initials set forth in division (C) of section 4723.03 of the Revised Code to identify relevant approval either as a certified nurse-midwife, certified nurse practitioner, certified registered nurse anesthetist, or clinical nurse specialist.
+(B) At all times when a certified nurse-midwife, certified nurse practitioner, certified registered nurse anesthetist, or clinical nurse specialist is providing direct nursing care to a patient, the nurse shall display the applicable title or initials set forth in division (E) of section 4723.03 of the Revised Code to identify relevant approval either as a certified nurse-midwife, certified nurse practitioner, certified registered nurse anesthetist, or clinical nurse specialist.

 (D) A licensed nurse shall delegate a nursing task, including medication administration, only in accordance with Chapter 4723-13, 4723-23, 4723-26, or 4723-27 of the Administrative Code.